-Bluegrass is a stringband genre — banjo, fiddle, mandolin, dobro, upright bass, acoustic guitar.
-Every Suno prompt that says bluegrass without naming those instruments collapses into generic country.
-Below: 10 templates that name the lead instrument, the BPM bracket and the vocal style — from classic Scruggs-roll banjo reels to lonesome-train ballads to progressive jazzy bluegrass.
+Bluegrass is a stringband genre: banjo, fiddle, mandolin, dobro, upright bass, acoustic guitar, no drum kit.
+Any Suno prompt that just says bluegrass without naming those instruments collapses into generic pop-country.
+Below are 10 tested templates that lock the lead instrument, the BPM bracket and the vocal style, from classic Scruggs-roll banjo reels to lonesome-train ballads to jazzy progressive bluegrass.
+All are written for Suno v5.5 (the model shipped in March 2026), which is noticeably more responsive to specific instrumentation than older versions.

 What a high-quality prompt should contain